 A NUMBER OF EVENTS ARE PLANNED in Rabaul for the Centenary of the landing of the Australian Naval & Military Expeditionary Force, which in 1914 was deployed to the Gazelle Peninsula to capture the militarily strategic German wireless station at Bitapaka.

-The events, which will take place from 30 August to 17 September, may include a visit by HMAS Yarra, the namesake of the original warship with the ANMEF, on 14 September.
+The events, which will take place from 30 August to 17 September, may include a visit by an Australian warship on 14 September.

 In addition, Papua New Guinea’s 39th anniversary of Independence will be celebrated on 16 September.
 Special arrangements for accommodation and flights will be required for anyone hoping to stay for those events, extra to the five-day fully guided tour of the ANMEF battlefields, which will be a highlight of the anniversary activities.